boostercloud/booster/docs/README.md

 #### 6. Deployment

+At this point, we've learned:

+- how to create a publicly accessible command
+- we emitted an event to store the data
+- we reduced the event into an entity
+- and finally, we projected the entity into a read model that is also publicly accessible.

+That's all; you already know the basics to build event-driven, CQRS-based applications with Booster.

-We have everything we need to deploy our application to the cloud.
-It is as simple as running this command:
+Let's deploy our application to the cloud to see it working.
+It is as simple as running the deploy command:

 ```bash
 boost deploy -e production